This post may contain affiliate links. Please read our disclosure policy.

 Summer corn is one of those things I look forward to all year long.
 Like peaches, and fresh blueberries, and juicy Jersey tomatoes.
 You can only get fresh tasting, sweet and perfect corn for about two months of the year.
 It’s one of those bittersweet things about summer that makes you appreciate it that much more.

-Sweet corn on the cob just drums up so many summer memories where I doused the whole cob in tons of butter and then salted it so much it had flavors reminiscent of the sea.
-Biting into my corn on the cob with melted butter running down my arms dripping off my elbows and not even caring about the mess I was creating on my shorts.
+Sweet corn on the cob just drums up so many summer memories where I doused the whole corn cob in tons of butter and then salted it so much it had flavors reminiscent of the sea.
+Biting into my fresh corn on the cob with melted butter running down my arms dripping off my elbows and not even caring about the mess I was creating on my shorts.
 It’s one of the best things about summer and one you know will absolutely happen multiple times during the season.

 corn on the cob with butter, honey, salt and milk.